19hours/sg-statutes/Acts/Legal Profession Act.md

 (b) to allow any person to inspect the register in such manner as the Council thinks fit.

+[41/2005]

-(2) The Council is required to enter on the register of limited liability law partnerships the name of every limited liability law partnership approved under section 81Q.
+(2) The Council is required to enter in the register of limited liability law partnerships the name of every limited liability law partnership approved under section 81Q.

+[41/2005]

 (3) The Council may cancel the registration of a limited liability law partnership which has ceased providing legal services or which has been wound up.

+[41/2005]

 ### This Part to prevail over inconsistent provisions of limited liability partnership agreement

 81Z\.
 This Part and any rules made under section 81ZB for the purposes of this Part shall prevail over any inconsistent provision of the limited liability partnership agreement of a limited liability law partnership.

+[41/2005]

 ### Application of Limited Liability Partnerships Act and other written law to limited liability law partnerships

-81ZA\.—(1) Nothing in this Part shall affect the operation of the Limited Liability Partnerships Act 2005 (Act 5 of 2005), and the provisions of this Part shall apply with the provisions of the Limited Liability Partnerships Act 2005.
+81ZA\.—(1) Nothing in this Part shall affect the operation of the Limited Liability Partnerships Act (Cap.
+163A), and the provisions of this Part shall apply with the provisions of the Limited Liability Partnerships Act.

+[41/2005]

-(2) In the case of a conflict between any provision of the Limited Liability Partnerships Act 2005 and any provision in this Part, the provision in this Part shall prevail unless otherwise expressly provided in this Part.
+(2) In the case of a conflict between any provision of the Limited Liability Partnerships Act and any provision in this Part, the provision in this Part shall prevail unless otherwise expressly provided in this Part.

+[41/2005]

 (3) Such provisions of any other written law having effect in relation to solicitors or law firms or law corporations as may be prescribed, shall have effect in relation to limited liability law partnerships with such prescribed modifications as may be necessary or expedient; and such provisions shall be construed accordingly.

+[41/2005]

 (4) In this section, references to this Part include references to rules made under section 81ZB.

+[41/2005]

 ### Rules on limited liability law partnerships

 81ZB\.—(1) The Minister may, after consulting the Council, make rules for the purposes of this Part.

+[41/2005]

 (2) Without prejudice to the generality of subsection (1), any rules made thereunder may provide —